 Linné’s two-toed sloths live in the trees in tropical and cloud forests of Central and South America.
 They make their way along branches slowly but surely, hanging by their 3- to 4-inch-long curved claws.
 Their slow-motion lifestyle has a lot to do with the relatively low nutritional value of what they eat—mostly leaves, stems, buds, and some fruit—which they digest slowly through a large, four-chambered stomach, like a cow.
-At the Zoo, guests can visit our sloth exhibit in Elephant Odyssey, and they can occasionally see our two-toed sloth animal ambassadors making special appearances.
-One of them, Xena, gave birth to a baby in April 2019—and the two can be seen at the Africa Rocks stage on Sundays at 11 a.m., or during privately booked tours available several times a week.
-Because mom and baby are still bonding, these appearances are not guaranteed, but more are planned for the future.
+At the Zoo, guests can occasionally see two-toed sloth wildlife ambassadors making special appearances.

 Activities start at 5 p.m.